berasteguip/exponential/README.md

 ### Some personal stuff

 - Born in Madrid (2005).
-- Catholic; try to live those values quietly in unlikely places. **Humbleness, Purpose and Simplicity**.
+- Catholic; try to live those values quietly in unlikely places. **Humility, Purpose, Simplicity**.
-- Classical pianist, also play the guitar and _cajón_.
+- Classical pianist, also sing and play guitar and _cajón_.
 I often sing and perform live.
 - Teenage fun fact: posted rap instrumentals I produced on Instagram @berasbeats
 - Into soccer, padel, and skiing.
 Also love to cook at home.
 - Curious about philosophy, culture, and big ideas.

 ### My vision
-Over the next 5 years I want to immerse myself in the US startup ecosystem, building **THE** AI product (if such thing exists) and learning from the sharpest of the sharpest.
+Over the next 5 years I want to immerse myself in the US startup ecosystem, building great AI products, learning from some of the sharpest people.
 Long term, I want to found a high-impact AI company that bridges Spanish technical talent with the scale and ambition of the US tech ecosystem.